-Modern versions of Cron allow you to schedule jobs many different ways so when you need to find all of the cron jobs on a server they may be in many places including:
+Modern versions of cron allow you to schedule jobs in many different ways.
+When you need to find cron jobs on a server they may be in many places including:

-In this guide, you'll learn a trick for finding cron jobs quickly no matter where they are scheduled.
-As a bonus, we'll show how our free software, CronitorCLI, can make this and other cron management tasks easier for you in the future.
+In this guide, you'll learn a handy trick to quickly find cron jobs, no matter where they are scheduled.
+We'll also show how our free tool, CronitorCLI, can make this and other cron management tasks easier in the future.

 The trick to finding cron jobs quickly is to bypass the familiar user interface of the

 crontab command, and instead look under the hood where cron itself stores this data.
 Before you begin, you will need elevated

 sudo privileges to list jobs other than your own.
 With that arranged, begin your 3-stop tour.

 The first place to look is the system crontab.
 Only users with privileged access can write here and this will often contain cron jobs that support system-level functions.

 $ cat /etc/crontab 0 0 * * * dataproc create-rollups.py

 When scheduling jobs in this and other system-level crontab files the run-as user is listed after the schedule.
 This job as run as user